johnkerl/miller/README.md

 # Contributors

 Thanks to all the fine people who help make Miller better by contributing commits/PRs!
-(I wish there were an equally fine way to honor all the fine people who contribute through issues and feature requests!)
+(I wish there were an equally good way to honor all the fine people who contribute through issues and feature requests!)

 <a href="https://github.com/johnkerl/miller/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=johnkerl/miller" />